haml/haml/REFERENCE.md

       <p>I <strong>really</strong> prefer <em>raspberry</em> jam.</p>
     </div>

-Currently, filters ignore the [`:escape_html`](#escape_html-option) option.
+Currently, filters ignore the {Haml::Options#escape_html `:escape_html`} option.
 This means that `#{}` interpolation within filters is never HTML-escaped.

 The functionality of some filters such as Markdown can be provided by many different libraries.
 Usually you don't have to worry about this - you can just load the gem of your choice and Haml will automatically use it.

 However in some cases you may want to make Haml explicitly use a specific gem to be used by a filter.
-In these cases you can do this via Tilt, the library Haml uses to implement many filters:
+In these cases you can do this via Tilt, the library Haml uses to implement many of its filters:

     Tilt.prefer Tilt::RedCarpetTemplate